leaningtech/cheerp-meta/README.md

 Getting Started
 ------
+You can try Cheerp without installation thanks to this [Cheerp playground](https://cheerp.cppse.nl) by [Ray Burgemeestre](https://github.com/rayburgemeestre).

 You can download the latest official release of Cheerp for Windows, Linux and macOS a this address: https://leaningtech.com/cheerp/download/.
 Installation instructions are available [here](https://github.com/leaningtech/cheerp-meta/wiki#buildinstallation).